Francis Pollen

 Francis Anthony Baring Pollen, FRIBA (7 December 1926 - 4 November 1987) was an English architect who designed, amongst other significant buildings, Worth Abbey in West Sussex.

 He was born in London on 7 December 1926 and educated at Downside School in Somerset, and Trinity College, Cambridge.
 In 1950 he married Thérèse Sheridan: they had one son and four daughters.
-In 1954 he began working for Lionel Brett, becoming his partner in 1959.
+In 1954 he began working for Lionel Brett, 4th Viscount Esher, becoming his partner in 1959.
 His first commission was a Carmelite convent at Presteigne, Powys.
-This was followed by other churches, including St John Bosco's at Woodley, and St Peter's, Marlow, both in Berkshire.
+This was followed by other churches, including St John Bosco's at Woodley, Berkshire, and St Peter's, Marlow, Buckinghamshire.
 The partnership also worked at Downside Abbey (library and archive, 1965–1970; east wing, 1970–1975), for Barclays Bank, and on private houses before Pollen went into business on his own account in 1971.

-Pollen is regarded as one of the key British architects of the Roman Catholic Liturgical Movement in the UK that resulted in a large number of new modernist Catholic churches being built, and other churches being reordered.
-A group of architects that included Gillespie, Kidd & Coia, Gerard Goalen, Desmond Williams, Austin Winkley and Pollen utilised contemporary design and construction methods to deliver the 'noble simplicity' required by Vatican II.
+Pollen is regarded as one of the major British architects of the Roman Catholic Liturgical Movement in the UK that resulted in a large number of new modernist Catholic churches being built, and other churches being reordered.
+A group of architects that included Gillespie, Kidd & Coia, Gerard Goalen, Desmond Williams, Austin Winkley and Pollen utilised contemporary design and construction methods to realize the 'noble simplicity' required by Vatican II.

-His daughter Clare has been Countess of Oxford & Asquith since her husband assumed the earldom in 2014.
+In 1978, his daughter Clare married Raymond Asquith, who became Earl of Oxford and Asquith in 2014.

 Pollen died on 4 November 1987.